1- Help employees find a sense of meaning in their work. Everyone needs to feel that their work matters and that their valued for the work that they do.

 Others have to work at it, though, and train themselves in communication skills that help them convey that same positive message.

 Either way, the key is sincerity.
 To be taken to heart by an employee, your individual encouragement must be based on a genuine understanding of your employees’ strengths and weaknesses, their business beliefs and personalities, and their similarities and differences.
-Yes, this takes effort, but imagine the potential return on your investment.
+Yes, this takes effort, but imagine the potential return on investment.

 # 3- Build your own personal resilience.